herb64/creative-coding/colourwheel/README.md

 A help text is shown by default.

+### Controlling saturation

+This is now implemented by using the mouse wheel while having the color handle in use with left mouse key pressed.

 ## TODOs

-Getting the saturation thing done...

 Also, the colorbar could get some nice animation, showing the falling elements...
+First steps are prepared for this... see next release

 ## bugs and fixes